Testing Reaction breaks down into two broad categories:

 - Automated code tests

-The automated code tests category can be further divided into three main types:
+The automated code tests category can be further divided into two main types:

 - Jest unit tests